-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 COUTURME: Custom, AI-designed wedding/formal dresses.
 The customer inputs their preferences, the software generates options, and the dress is produced and shipped within 30 days.
 It went live in January, and has been growing at roughly 15% weekly since.
 Co-founder Yuliya Raquel previously founded plus-size designer fashion company IGIGI.

 Instapath Inc: Cancer biopsies can take a week to get you your results.
 Instapath is building a fully-automated pathology lab that can test a tissue sample and provide a diagnosis within five minutes while you’re still at the doctor’s office.
 This eliminates agonizing waiting periods and can get users treated more quickly.
-Instapath charges $200 per procedure, has already processed 500 biopsies, and claims to be on the path to FDA clearance in 9 months.
+Instapath charges $200 per procedure, has already processed 500 biopsies, and claims to be on the path to FDA clearance in nine months.

-Socrates Intelligence: There’s huge demand for reading in China but just 1 library per 480,000 citizens.
+Socrates Intelligence: There’s huge demand for reading in China but just one library per 480,000 citizens.
 Socrates Intelligence is the Netflix-style mailing business for books in China.
-For $56 per year, users can rent up to 3 books and get them within 48 hours.
+For $56 per year, users can rent up to three books and get them within 48 hours.
 The startup already has 10,000 subscribers and plans to go after ebooks, audiobooks, and magazines next to become the ‘rent everything store’ for China.

 Overview: Many factories use massive robots to manufacture goods overnight, but there’s not always someone watching.
 If something goes wrong but goes undetected, the robots can physically destroy themselves.
 Overview uses cameras and AI to monitor manufacturing robots, shutting them down if something goes wrong.

-Sunsama: A task manager that integrates with SaaS tools like Trello, JIRA and Asana to help workers identify and manage the tasks they should be working on on a specific day.
+Sunsama: A task manager that integrates with SaaS tools like Trello, JIRA and Asana to help workers identify and manage the tasks they should be working on a specific day.

 Kalshi: Instead of just betting on sports, Kalshi lets anyone bet on anything, like whether Brexit will happen by the end of the month or who will win an Oscar.
 Users bet against each other so it’s more like a futures market than gambling, and regulators like it since Kalshi doesn’t earn more when users lose.
 It already has 2 licenses making it legal in 200 countries and is in talks with US regulators to earn 7 percent transaction fees when people bet.